 This is addressed to everyone who loves the sounds of the Native American flute and has a calling to learn how to play one.
 It is particularly for those who have been reluctant to take the first step in learning to play, concerned with not being able to make music.

-Please allow me to say that you should never be intimidated at trying your hand at the Native American flute, and especially so if the sounds of these instruments have been speaking to your spirit.
+Before going into depth here, please allow me to say that you should never be intimidated at trying your hand at the Native American flute, and especially so if the sounds of these instruments have been speaking to your spirit.
 Native flutes are some of the easiest musical instruments in the world to play.
 This is because there are no set rules to follow.
 If made correctly, these instruments practically play themselves.

 For the many of us who do not know music well, if at all, the idea of playing a wooden flute is to go by 'feel' and 'inspiration' during your learning process.
 This is how some of the most beautiful, heartfelt native flute music is born.